scds/text-analysis-2/ner.md

 ![](assets/img/spacy-dependency.png)

 The above screenshot shows the first sentence of the introduction in the "wollstonecraft.txt" document visualized with SpaCy's dependency parsing visualizer.
 The curved line that connects the tokens "Mary" and "Wollstonecraft" and annotated with the "compound" label indicates that SpaCy has re-associated the two tokens which comprise a proper name.
 The dependency parsing visualizer has also identified relationships like prepositional modifiers ("prep") and the objects of preposition ("pobj"), sometimes nesting the labelled connecting lines to express more complex dependencies.
-A discussion of the grammatical rules that the dependency parse uses is outside of the scope of the workshop but you can refer to the [full list of the labels](https://github.com/clir/clearnlp-guidelines/blob/master/md/specifications/dependency_labels.md) used by the dependency parser for more information.
+A discussion of the grammatical rules that the dependency parser uses is outside of the scope of the workshop but you can refer to the [full list of the labels](https://github.com/clir/clearnlp-guidelines/blob/master/md/specifications/dependency_labels.md) for more information.

 <hr />

 Some of the tasks above may depend on others, meaning that the order of operations matters.
 The lemmatization component of a workflow is aided by knowing whether “saw” is a verb or a noun from the PoS tagging task.
 Likewise, PoS tagging - which identifies proper nouns - can help the NER step focus on a subset of tokens.
 At the same time, dependency parsing happens after NER in the CoreNLP pipeline while SpaCy performs dependency parsing before NER.

 Not all tasks may be performed in a given NLP workflow or in the same order, and NLP systems can use different rules to perform them.
 The same analytical technique may therefore not return the same results across several NLP tools.
-As part of your analysis, then, consider comparing the tagged entities produced by multiple tools (e.g. SpaCy, NLTK and CoreNLP) with a small sample from your corpus.
+As part of your analysis, consider comparing the tagged entities produced by multiple tools (e.g. SpaCy, NLTK and CoreNLP) with a small sample from your corpus.
 Although it will take a bit of time to get familiar with each tool, you can avoid the deflating experience of finding out that there may have been a better tool for your task after processing gigabytes of language data!

 ## Classifying named entities